The Birding History of Selsey Bill

 Gateway to paradise - the old entrance to the Pontins Broadreeds holiday camp, early 1990's (photo: OM)

-The upsurge in interest meant the time was also right for another publication – so I compiled a formal checklist of Selsey birds in 1991 which then listed 253 species.
+However, back to the 1990's, when the upsurge in interest meant the time was also right for another publication – so I compiled a formal checklist of Selsey area birds in 1991 which then listed 253 species.
 The cover picture was a fine photo of a Glaucous Gull dubbed ‘George’ (taken by Dave Sadler) which regularly visited our patch for some years.
 These were good times and these golden years lasted until the end of 1995, when suddenly the writing was on the wall.
 We'd got used to having this wonderful area for over six years, but sadly it couldn’t last and by autumn 1996 development began, following a public enquiry.
 I remember attending the latter but it was a foregone conclusion really.
 Much of the development was well underway by 1997 and the area soon became a massive housing estate with all its attendant problems of additional people, cars and dog-walkers; even the promised wide tree-lined margin on the coastal side did not materialise and our unofficial little nature reserve was lost forever.

 Views of the old Pontins site, above late 1991, below 1993, showing natural habitat beginning to take over (photos: OM)